psilva261/mycel/README.md

 # Opossum Web Browser

-Basic portable Web browser; only needs a Go compiler to compile, no C dependencies
+Basic portable Web browser; only needs a Go compiler to compile, no C dependencies.
+The UI is built with https://github.com/mjl-/duit.
+Still very experimental and most features are missing, here's a screenshot: http://psilva.sdf.org/scr.png

 Supported features: